The Duration of the ACT Exam

 Section-Wise Break-Up of Duration

-When you want to know, "How long is the ACT exam?" it is also important to be aware of the time-wise break-up of the four sections.
+When you want to know, the duration of ACT, it is also important to be aware of the time-wise break-up of the four sections.
 This is as follows:

 The 75-question English section is of 45 minutes.